JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 ![Application output with HTML-code](native-output.png){width="700"}

-You see the actual output because the call `curl_easy_perform` prints the result to the standard output.
+You can see the actual output because the call `curl_easy_perform` prints the result to the standard output.
 You could hide this using `curl_easy_setopt`.

 > You can find the resulting code in our [GitHub](https://github.com/Kotlin/kotlin-hands-on-intro-kotlin-native) repository.
 >